 - 1 cup pineapple juice

 Drink 1/4 cup up to three times per day.
-It’s important not to give raw honey to children under 1 year of age.
+It’s important not to give raw honey to children under 1 year of age, as it can cause botulism.

 Pineapple juice, honey, salt, pepper